JSn1nj4/ElliotDerhay.com/README.md

 ### Install Dependencies

+1. Make sure you meet the project's runtime requirements:
-1. If you use ASDF, run `asdf install` to install tool versions.
+	- If you use ASDF, run `asdf install`
+	- If you manage runtimes another way:
+		- PHP 8.2.x
+		- Node 20.x
+		- Yarn 1.22.x
 2. Run `composer install`.
 3. Run `yarn` to install dependencies.
 	- If you use vanilla `npm` instead, I'm terribly sorry. ¯\\\_(ツ)\_/¯